Sushanta-Das/Pragya/README.md

-# 🎥 YouTube AI Assistant
+# 🎥 Pragya - YouTube AI Assistant
 A full-stack AI-powered application that summarizes and answers questions in many different languages from YouTube videos using Azure OpenAI, Whisper, and LangChain.

 ---